How To Restrict Widgets

 In this how-to guide, you’ll learn how to restrict a sidebar and footer “widget”.
 There are 2 main ways WordPress themes support “widgets”:

-1. Using a block theme that has a site editor
+1. Using a block theme’s full site editor (FSE)

 2. Managing widgets under Appearance > Widgets